smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 - **4=Cancel job**: Set job tracking to cancelled status and prevent job from being released.
 Option 4 causes the program to branch to the same job detail display as option 5, but showing a red function key instruction at line 22, requiring that F23=CNLJOB be pressed to confirm the cancel job action.
 - **5=Display detail**: Shows job definition details and any error or status message information.
-- **6=Release job**: Manually release job from LSAM tracking (using IBM i SBMJOB) either before OpCon/xps releases the job or when OpCon/xps has rejected the job tracking request (message ID SMA0014).
+- **6=Release job**: Manually release job from LSAM tracking (using IBM i SBMJOB) either before OpCon releases the job or when OpCon has rejected the job tracking request (message ID SMA0014).

 #### Functions